-Trade payables, as at 30 June 2023 and 31 December 2022, include amounts in respect of crude oil imports from Iran, which were received between December 2011 and March 2012 as part of a long term contract with NIOC.
+Trade payables, as at 30 September 2023 and 31 December 2022, include amounts in respect of crude oil imports from Iran, which were received between December 2011 and March 2012 as part of a long term contract with NIOC.
 Despite repeated attempts to settle the payment for these cargoes through the international banking system between January and June 2012, it was not possible to do so.
 In the period from 16 January 2016 up to 8 May 2018, when sanctions were suspended, the Group successfully made several payments against a significant part of these amounts.
 Following the re-imposition of relevant sanctions by the United States, no deliveries of Iranian crude oil or payments have taken place since 8 May 2018.

-Accrued expenses as of 30 June 2023, do not include a provision relating to the estimated cost of the $CO_2$ emission rights, as there is no deficit as of 30 June 2023 (31 December 2022: $\leqslant$ 303 million).
+Accrued expenses as of 30 September 2023, include an amount of \leq 34 million (31 December 2022: \leq 303 million) relating to the estimated cost of the CO_2 emission rights, necessary to meet the Group's deficit as of 30 September 2023.